ale13131/ebay-scraper/README.md

 To run:
 1. Enter items to be searched in itemList.txt.
 Each item has its own line.
 See the demoItemList.txt as a guide
-2. Run the scraper by calling the following line scraper.py
+2. Run the scraper by calling the following line: scraper.py
 3. Once script is completed, a csv file will be generated for each item searched.